spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex.md

 For more information, see the [Vertex O Series website](https://www.vertexinc.com/solutions/products/vertex-indirect-tax-o-series).

-The Vertex app has the following features that are good to consider when you compare it to the default Spryker [Tax Management capability](/docs/pbc/all/tax-managemen/{{page.version}}/tax-management.html) or the [Avalara](/docs/pbc/all/tax-management/{{page.versoin}}/base-shop/third-party-integrations/avalara/avalara.html) integration:
+The Vertex app offers the following features that are worth considering when comparing it to the default Spryker [Tax Management capability](/docs/pbc/all/tax-management/{{page.version}}/tax-management.html) or the [Avalara](/docs/pbc/all/tax-management/{{page.versoin}}/base-shop/third-party-integrations/avalara/avalara.html) integration:

 - Compliance in states or countries with complex tax calculations: Takes into account various tax jurisdictions and rates applicable to different states and countries.
 This helps a lot with tax calculations if you sell in states or countries where tax calculations are complex.
 - Dynamic tax calculation: As tax rules or rates change in Vertex, these changes are applied to customer’s quote during the checkout process.